-Imagine a large room full of hundreds of people with happy tears in their eyes all rooting for someone who spent the last year completely dedicated to earning their nursing degree?
+Imagine a large room full of hundreds of people with happy tears in their eyes supporting someone who spent the last few years completely dedicated to earning their nursing degree.

-Historians can actually trace the tradition back to the Crusades of the 12th Century, when the group of knights (Knights Hospitaller) tended to and cared for the injured and suffering crusaders.
-When new monks were brought into the Knights Order, they decided to continue helping sick soldiers and held a ceremony where each monk was given a Maltese cross that they wore on their arms.
+Historians can actually trace the tradition back to the Crusades of the 12th Century, when a group of knights tended to and cared for the injured and suffering crusaders.
+When new monks were brought into the Knights Order, they decided to continue helping sick soldiers and held a ceremony where each monk was given a Maltese cross that they wore on their arm.

 There are schools throughout the nation that have decided to forgo the pinning ceremony, calling it out-of-date and unnecessary.
 Some schools have done away with it completely, and others have their nursing students raise money, plan and carry out the ceremony all on their own.

 “I think it is unfortunate,” Dean Rogers says.
 “The pinning ceremony is often remembered even more than the graduation ceremony.
 It’s a time to celebrate the nursing student’s success and the amount of dedication and effort a student has put into their nursing education.”

 A nursing pinning ceremony isn’t just a tradition—it’s an important symbol of nursing students’ hard work and dedication.
 It’s a time for students to come together and celebrate with their classmates and loved ones.
 Most importantly, this pivotal moment represents their transition from student to full-fledged nurse.